 Apaths are often fearful people.
 They are the ones most likely to go with the flow, to agree that the emperor/empress is wearing new clothes.
 They might also fail to perceive the threat: a danger is of no importance if you deny its existence.
 An apath’s response to a sociopath’s call to arms can then result from a state of ‘learned helplessness’.
 Apaths behave defencelessly because they want to avoid unpleasant or harmful circumstances [including the sociopath turning on them].
 Apathy is an avoidance strategy.

 The Empath.
-Often, the person targeted by the sociopath is an empath.
+Often, empaths are people who are targets for sociopaths.
 Empaths are ordinary people who are highly perceptive and insightful and belong to the 40% of human beings who sense when something’s not right, who respond to their gut instinct.
 In The Emperor’s New Clothes, the empath is the boy who mentions the unmentionable: that there are no clothes.

 In the 1990s, researchers suggested that there was a positive relationship between empathy and emotional intelligence.
 Since then, that term has been used interchangeably with emotional literacy.
 What this means in practice is that empaths have the ability to understand their own emotions, to listen to other people and empathize with their emotions, to express emotions productively and to handle their emotions in such a way as to improve their personal power.

-People are often attracted to empaths because of their compassionate nature.
+People are often attracted to empaths because of their compassionate nature, which makes them easy target for sociopaths.
 A particular attribute is that they are sensitive to the emotional distress of others.
 Conversely, they have trouble comprehending a closed mind and lack of compassion in others.

 Very highly empathic people can find themselves helping others at the expense of their own needs, which can lead them to withdraw from the world at times.